 These come from natural sources and include:

 - Bone – these are the classic handle options, and the bone can come from different animals.
-That includes buffalo, cow, sheep, but also elk, deer, etc. The problem is bones can crack with heavy-duty use, and the grip might be slippery.
+That includes buffalo, cow, and sheep, elk, deer, etc. The problem is bones can crack with heavy-duty use, and the grip might be slippery.

 These include human-made materials, and here are the smartest choices: